Pokemon: The Unknown Continuum

 "Apparently, he's on a permanent one."
 He replied to me and chuckled.

-"Ok you two, this will be your room while you work for us" He drawled, sounding quite uninterested "There is some food left in the mess hall – Croagunk wasn't very hungry, so if you're hungry right now, you can eat Croagunk's meal" I immediately started heading to the mess hall – I was starving, and I can't sleep on an empty stomach.
+"Ok you two, this will be your room while you work for us."
+He drawled, sounding quite uninterested.
+"There is some food left in the mess hall – Croagunk wasn't very hungry, so if you're hungry right now, you can eat Croagunk's meal."
+I immediately started heading to the mess hall upon hearing this.
+I was starving, and I can't sleep on an empty stomach.
 On the way there, I only saw Loudred, unfortunately.

 "Damn, standards really are lowering.
 Snivy, why did you actually join the guild, what are you up to?"
 He said to me bitterly, which I replied with a smirk.

 "Well, unlike your parents, I was given an actual name, and it's Floyd – pleased to meet you."
-I said, and sniggered a bit and walked into the mess hall, where I ate Croagunk's unwanted dinner – It was a lot nicer than I thought it'd be.
+I said, and snickered a bit and walked into the mess hall, where I ate Croagunk's unwanted dinner – It was a lot nicer than I thought it'd be in all honesty.
 Perhaps pokemon make for being good chefs after all.
-The mouth-watering steak and vegetables were delicious.
-I relished this, since it would probably end up being one of the few things I would enjoy in this world, but I couldn't help but wonder where the steak came from – perhaps there are regular animals here as well, that apparently only existed to serve mankind according to the Arceus followers, and I really wanted to find out, but was too busy eating to bother asking Serge.
-One full stomach later, I returned to my room to meet up with Serge, who didn't eat nearly as much..
+The mouth-watering steak and vegetables were delicious, and it made me feel just that little more at home here.
+I relished this, since it would probably end up being one of the few things I would enjoy in this world, but I couldn't help but wonder where the steak came from.
+Perhaps there are regular animals here as well, that apparently only existed to serve mankind according to the Arceus followers.
+I really wanted to find out, but was too busy eating to bother asking Serge.
+One full stomach later, I returned to my room to meet up with Serge, who didn't eat nearly as much.

 "Ah, you're back.
 Good thing they gave us beds, eh?"
 He said, fairly happily.
 "They're quite comfy."